strapi/strapi/docs/3.0.0-beta.x/concepts/middlewares.md

 ## Configuration and activation

-To configure the middlewares of your application, you need to the `./config/middleware.js` file in your Strapi app.
+To configure the middlewares of your application, you need to edit the `./config/middleware.js` file in your Strapi app.

 By default this file doesn't exist, you will have to create it.